 Sliding in at number six is this anthem from Katy Perry.
 J loves this one, and I legit think that KJ only asks me to play it because it reminds him of his sister.
 I get that, unlike what’s next, at number five.

 Not gonna lie, KJ will frequently request to hear ‘Baby’, but I have no clue what the heck he wants.
 I end up random shuffling a Spotify playlist, stopping at songs with ‘baby’ in the title.
 ‘Baby’ by Justin Bieber, ‘Baby Got Back’ by Sir Mix-A-Lot, ‘Baby One More Time’ by Britney Spears etc. Not surprisingly, KJ will continually say no to everything, until he gives up, and asks for something else.
+The fact that no one has thought that this is a one of the best cruising songs since like 1989 does not matter.
 Let’s just leave this one here, and keep on keepin’ on up the charts!

 4. Basketball by Lil Bow Wow a.k.a.
 Ba-ball

 Number four is this classic jam (no pun intended) from the artist formerly known as Lil Bow Wow.
+It holds up as one of the best cruising songs to this day.
 Last week, KJ not only wanted to hear it on repeat all the way to daycare, but when I picked him up later, he wanted to hear it on repeat on the way home, too.
 But really, can you blame him?
 What one year old child doesn’t love early 2000s NBA references?
 Oh, nevermind.
 Let’s see what comes in at number three.

 3. Baby Shark by Cocomelon a.k.a.
 Baby Do-do-do